top of page

 Woman with Stacked Rings

-I’m in the process of setting up Laughter Yoga groups.
-If it’s something you’d like to be part of, feel free to send me a message or email with your name and the area you’re based in—I’ll be in touch as soon as a group near you is ready to begin.
+I am currently in the process of setting up Laughter Yoga groups.
+If you feel drawn to join, you are welcome to get in touch with your name and the area you are based in, and I will contact you when a group near you is ready to begin.

 bottom of page